 Ray Kurzweil: The accelerating power of technology (Jan 2007)

-Our all time favourite – inventor, entrepreneur and visionary Ray Kurzweil explains in abundant, grounded detail why in the 2020s, we will have reverse-engineered the human brain and nanobots will be operating your consciousness.
+This one is over a decade old but its one of our all time favourites.
+Inventor, entrepreneur and visionary Ray Kurzweil explains in abundant, grounded detail why in the 2020s, we will have reverse-engineered the human brain and nanobots will be operating your consciousness.

 Lee Shupp: The future of wearables (Nov 2015)